tsimian/shift_tracker/README.md

 ![App Screenshot](./public/screenshot.jpg)

 ## Why?
-I wanted to create something useful for personal use to keep track of work hours.
+I wanted to create something for personal use to keep track of work hours.

 ## Todos
 - Add ability to edit shifts